 We cut the top to stop the tree growing any taller, and it also gave the shape of the fir tree a more rounded look.
 Cutting a smaller bit off the top like this also stopped it looking like it had been brutally hacked.

 Trimming a Leylandii

 The lowest branches were only a foot off the ground, and they were also very thick.
 As we only had a handsaw, this process took us several days, but it was very satisfying and didn't cost us anything.
 If you had a power saw this would not take as long.

 Once all the lower branches were removed, you could walk straight under the tree.
-Visually the garden grew as you could see much more of it, and we felt as if we had much more usable lane.
+Visually the garden expanded as you could see much more of it, and we felt as if we had much more usable lane.
 The tree was no longer like a wall separating one part of the garden from another, and the shadow it cast was very much smaller.

 Once we had most of the work done, we took time to walk around it and improve the shape further by trimming here and there.
 We also removed any dead wood and misshapen areas.